An introduction to pipelined proving

 The proof-transaction certifies the validity of the state transition induced by the blob-transaction.

-The Sequencing is done when the blob-transaction is received and included in a block; and the Settlement is done when the proof-transaction is verified and added in a block.
+Sequencing is done when the blob transaction is received and included in a block, and Settlement is done when the proof transaction is verified and added to a block.

-In our exemple, Bob first broadcasts the blob-transaction, that is then sequenced and added to the chain, among multiple other transactions.
-This offers a well-defined global order, well-defined timestamps, etc. over all transactions.
-By fetching and executing all unproved blob-transactions linked to token’s contract and sequenced before his own, Bob is able to recompute the virtual state that his proof-transaction will use as the initial state.
+In our example, Bob first broadcasts the blob transaction, which is then sequenced and added to the chain, among multiple other transactions.
+This offers a well-defined global order, well-defined timestamps, etc., for all transactions.
+By fetching and executing all unproved blob transactions linked to the token’s contract and sequenced before his own, Bob is able to recompute the virtual state that his proof transaction will use as the initial state.

 This round of sequencing blob-transactions fixes the concurrency issues.
-One can easily determine what virtual state needs to be used at the proving step.
+One can quickly determine what virtual state needs to be used at the proving step.

-After verification, Hylé simply settles by updating the contract’s state commitment stored on-chain.
+After verification, Hylé simply settles by updating the contract’s state commitment, which is stored on-chain.
 In essence, Hylé maintains a separate “settlement cursor” for each contract, updated independently from sequencing.

 Potential complications